Robert A. Mandell

-Robert A. "Bobby" Mandell (born 1947) is an American attorney and businessman who also served as the United States Ambassador to Luxembourg from 2011 to 2016.
+Robert A. "Bobby" Mandell (born 1947) is an American attorney, diplomat and businessman who also served as the United States Ambassador to Luxembourg from 2011 to 2015.

 Mandell practiced law before moving into family business in real estate development.
 In addition, he has been active in multiple state and national government bodies, including the Florida Environmental Regulation Commission, the Orlando-Orange County Expressway Authority and the President's Export Council.

 Mandell was a major donor to the 2008 and 2012 presidential campaigns of Barack Obama and supported the Hillary Clinton campaign in 2016.
 In 2019, President Donald Trump appointed Mandell, a Democrat, to the Board of Corporation for Public Broadcasting, a rare instance of Trump appointing a non-Republican to a governmental agency.

 Early life

 Mandell was born in Miami, Florida in 1947, the son of Lester N. Mandell and Sonia (Margolis) Mandell.
 He received a bachelor's degree in advertising from the University of Florida in 1969.
 In 1972, Mandell received his Juris Doctor degree from University of Florida's Fredric G. Levin College of Law.
 He graduated from Harvard Business School's Owner/President Management Executive Program in 2000.